Florence, Italy

 If you are thinking about moving to Florence, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The euro was high in 2013 when I moved there at 1.47 so my first apartment was 1200 euro a month.
 I moved closer to the city center by the Ponte Vecchio and I paid 1600 euro which is much higher than Minneapolis.
-You can stay within 1000 for a two bedroom if you don't mind being out of the center of town or in a lower neighborhood," said one expat who made the move to Florence.
+You can stay within 1000 for a two bedroom if you don't mind being out of the center of town or in a lower neighborhood," commented one expat who made the move to Florence.

 How do I meet people in Florence?